The New Official Paul Krugman Web Page-

 Brad DeLong's Homepage and Brad DeLong's Semi-Daily Journal

-By far the best economics blog on the web, and one of Krugman's two favorites.
+After Krugman's NY Times blog, this is the best economics blog on the web, and one of Krugman's favorites.
 As well as a big, well-designed site with much more than just a few reviews of Krugman's books.
 DeLong surveys the whole economic scene with a practiced, trustworthy eye.
 His own papers are also worth a read.

 Talking Points Memo, by Joshua Micah Marshall

-The second of Krugman's two favorite blogs.
-Josh Marshall provides very thorough commentary on both foreign and domestic policy
+One of Krugman's favorite blogs, which grew into a news magazine beginning in 2005.
+Josh Marshall and his team provide very thorough commentary on both foreign and domestic policy

 Typically silly article by the totally discredited Glassman.
 Takes another whack at Krugman for being cautious about New Economy claims.
 What's that, Timmy?
 The Dow isn't at 30,000?
 The Nasdaq has plunged?
 Goodness me.